Deskera/Developer-Documentation/docs/crm/activitiesapi.md

 | --- | --- |
 | ApiKeyAuth | |

+---

-### Delete activity by id
+### Delete Activity by Id

-Delete Activity
+Delete Activity.

 ##### Description:

-Delete Activity
+- Allows you to delete a specific activity.

 #### DELETE
 #### /v1/crm/activities/{id}